MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 {{</highlight>}}

 #### Fill the Model With Your Data
-Now, we can implement the function *imageChanged*.
+Now, we can implement the function <inlineCode>imageChanged</inlineCode>.

 {{< highlight filename="MyItemModelView.py" >}}
 ```Python